Bill Carritt: Old Bailey trial for housing homeless families

 In 1946 Bill was put on trial after he and four other communist activists led a campaign to house homeless families in empty luxury flats.
 Bill was put on trial at the Old Bailey.
 He was defended by the lawyer Walter Monckton and found guilty of leading this campaign, after which a major defence campaign was started and his sentence was lowered from imprisonment to being "bound over to keep the peace for two years."

 Cold War communist activism

 Bill continued to work as a full-time member of the Communist Party of Great Britain up until the 1960s, though he would remain a passive supporter of the party for the rest of his life.
 During the 1950s he became a foreign editor for the Daily Worker.

 Later life and death

 At some point in his later life Bill began working for the London College of Printing as a liberal studies lecturer.
 He kept this job for approximately a decade before retiring.
 As his eyesight begun to fail, he made frequent use of "talking book services".

-Bill passed away in 1990 at the age of 90.
+Bill died in 1990 at the age of 90.